NanoComp/meep/doc/docs/Python_User_Interface.md

 calculations using eigenmode sources.

 + For [frequency-domain calculations](Python_User_Interface.md#frequency-domain-solver)
-  involving an eigenmode source with a `ContinuousSrc` time envelope---corresponding to monochromatic sources that oscillate forever at frequency $\omega_m$, producing monochromatic fields that oscillate forever at the same frequency---the total time-average power carried by those fields takes the numerical
+  involving an eigenmode source with a `ContinuousSrc` time dependence---corresponding to monochromatic sources that oscillate forever at frequency $\omega_m$, producing monochromatic fields that oscillate forever at the same frequency---the total time-average power carried by those fields takes the numerical